Efraín Ríos Montt: Early life and career

-Efraín Ríos Montt was born in 1926 into a large ladino family of the rural middle class, in Huehuetenango, a small city in the highlands of western Guatemala.
+Efraín Ríos Montt was born on 16 June 1926 into a large ladino family of the rural middle class, in Huehuetenango, a small city in the highlands of western Guatemala.
 His father was a shopkeeper and his mother a seamstress.
 The family also owned a small farm.
 His younger brother Mario Enrique Ríos Montt became a Catholic priest and would serve as prelate of Escuintla and later as auxiliary bishop of the Archdiocese of Guatemala.

 Intent on making a career in the army, the young Efraín applied to the Polytechnic School (the national military academy of Guatemala) but was rejected because of his astigmatism.
 He then volunteered for the Guatemalan Army as a private, joining troops composed almost exclusively of full-blooded Mayas, until in 1946, he was able to enter the Polytechnic School.
 Ríos Montt graduated in 1950 at the top of his class.
 He taught at the Polytechnic School and received further specialized training, first at the U.S.-run officer training institute that would later be known as the School of the Americas, and later at Fort Bragg in North Carolina and the Italian War College.
 From the start of his career, Ríos Montt acquired a reputation as a devoutly religious man and as a stern disciplinarian.

 Ríos Montt did not play any significant role in the successful CIA-sponsored coup of 1954 against President Jacobo Arbenz.
-He rose through the ranks of the Guatemalan army and, in 1970–72, served as director of the Polytechnic School.
+He rose through the ranks of the Guatemalan army and, in 1970–1972, served as director of the Polytechnic School.
 In 1972, in the presidential administration of General Carlos Arana Osorio, Ríos Montt was promoted to brigadier general and in 1973 he became the Army's Chief of Staff (Jefe del Estado Mayor General del Ejército).
 However, he was removed from that post after three months and, much to his chagrin, dispatched to the Inter-American Defense College in Washington, D.C.
 According to anthropologist David Stoll, writing in 1990, Ríos Montt was "at odds with the army's command structure since being sidelined by military president Gen. Carlos Arana Osorio in 1974."